radiovisual/ckeditor-audioinsulator/readme.md

 # ckeditor-audioinsulator

-> Embed contextMenu/metadata-friendly audio tags into CKEditor.
+> Embed audio tags with a caption and credit into CKEditor.

-**Tip:** This plugin works seamlessly with [ckeditor-metadata](https://github.com/radiovisual/ckeditor-metadata).

 This plugin only supports links to mp3 files (because mp3 has the best browser support).
 If you want more features or support, try [ckeditor-audio-plugin](https://github.com/harentius/ckeditor-audio-plugin).